sjpiper145/MakerSkillTree/README.md

 ☐ Backyard Science

 For Kids at School:
-☐  STEAM Skills         (70% - In Progress)
+🟧  STEAM Skills         (70% - In Progress)

 Interested in helping put one of these together?
 Or even something that's not on the list?
-Get in contact! steph@makerqueen.com.au
+Send through your draft and I can put it in the template, or we can do a brainstorm hour to fill it in.
+If you're an expert and put something together, I'd love to send you a box of goodies from my [online store](https://www.etsy.com/au/shop/makerqueenau) to say thanks.
+Let me know if you're interested, email: steph@makerqueen.com.au

 ![3D Printing and Modelling Skill Tree-01](https://user-images.githubusercontent.com/7828884/231409186-3eaf85e9-bad5-496f-b8cd-5faec0799b0a.png)
 ![Sewing Skill Tree](https://github.com/sjpiper145/MakerSkillTree/assets/7828884/535b6849-a0cc-43a8-8f78-9597619b932d)